yue-studio/API-examples/README.md

-# API-exampls
+# API-examples

-Here I have example code on how to use the APIs from various brokers.
+Here I have example codes on how to use the APIs from various brokers.
 APIs from eTrade, TD Ameritrade and Ally require you to have an account to get an API key.
-Investing.com APIs does not require an API key nor an account.
+Investing.com and Yahoo APIs does not require an API key nor an account.